ITRussell/US-Education/README.md

 # US_Education
-This repository contains jupyter notebooks on the topic of education in the United States.
+This repository contains Jupyter notebooks on the topic of education in the United States.
+All data related tasks and objects are present in the 'data' folder.
+This includes any scripts written for the transformation or extraction of data.
+Some figures in Jupyter notebooks do not appear in rendered form here on Github.
+These are generally plots constructed with Plotly (usually choropleths).
+If the notebook is run locally these figures will appear.